MarcBlackmer/Chores_app/README.md

 If you're a child or former child with children, you have more than likely experienced the arguments, disagreements, miscommunications, failures of memory, and flat out non-truth telling that goes with trying to get chores done.
 As a former child with children, I have experienced all of the of above from both sides of the proverbial table.

-So, rather than continue the cycle of arguing, disagreeing, miscommunicating, failing to remember, and living in parallel realities between teendom and adultdom - and because I needed a final project for my Udacity course - I decided to create this app.
+So, rather than continue the cycle of arguing, disagreeing, miscommunication, failing to remember, and living in parallel realities between teendom and adultdom - and because I needed a final project for my Udacity course - I decided to create this app.

 ## Technical bits: Overview

 The app is currently only usable via API without a front end.
 It's written in Python and uses Flask with a PostgreSQL backend.

-There are two permissions-based roles - admin and user - using Auth0 for authentication.
+There are two permissions-based roles - admin and user - using Auth0 for OAuth authentication and authorization.
 Where this app is currently being posted for a final project, the details on creating an Auth0 account and generating tokens, is currently out of scope for this document.
+You do have the option to remove all of the '\@requires_auth' decorators to remove the OAuth component, but then, that will give everyone the same privileges.

 Please note that I've developed this on a Mac, which comes with PostgreSQL already installed, and I have not tested running this on any other operating system, which may require you to explicitly install PostgreSQL first and may have differences in some of its related commands.